 - Tie your side colours to close out the appearance of a ring when joining the loop.
 This looks neat and tidy, but also secures the loop to make it easier for you to pair strands and start to weave the handle (further instructions below).
 In the toy shown, the side colours when I pulled the loop closed were black (shown tied in the image below) and blue (tied on the opposite side).
 The red and green strips were not tied together at this stage.

 Weaving the tail / handle:

 Now that the loop is closed, you’re ready to weave the tail.
 It is created by continuing the square weave, but there are now eight strands of fleece (four from each end).
+We’re going to pair those up and weave them in matched colour sets to create the tail and final end knot.
 A little prep work is required to get things into position before you continue weaving.